telerik/kendo-ui-core/docs/web/menu/overview.md

            },
            {
              text: "Item 4",
-             spriteCssClass: "imageClass3"                // Item image sprite CSS class, optional.
+             spriteCssClass: "imageClass3"                // (Optional) Item image sprite CSS class }]
-           }]
         })
       });
     </script>

-Initialization of a Menu should occur after the DOM is fully loaded.
-It is recommended that initialization the Menu is done within a $(document).ready() statement.
+The initialization of the Menu must occur after the DOM is fully loaded.
+It is recommended that you initialize the Menu within a `$(document).ready()` statement.

-## Menu HTML markup

-Let's start with the following initial HTML markup.
+### Sample Case

+The example below demonstrates the basic approach to build a Menu by using HTML markup.

+###### Example

     <ul id="MenuID">
         <li>root item 1</li>